EI2030/Low-power-E-Paper-OS/README.md

 Low-power-E-Paper-OS - The Ambitious Plan to Put a Solar Panel on a Laptop by 2030
 ---

+2-26-2026
+--

+https://www.culpium.com/p/tsmcs-n2-node-is-almost-booked-out Nvidia surpasses Apple in leading edge reservations

+https://www.techpowerup.com/341127/nvidia-buys-usd-5b-worth-of-intel-rtx-igpus-coming-to-x86-shares-up-25#:~:text=NVIDIA%20and%20Intel%20today%20announced,CPUs%20in%20some%20HGX%20systems.  i wonder, with Nvidia having the most cash on hand for both 1.4-1.8nm chips and access, if not an outright license to x86, could they pay for a few wafers at the leading edge to continue the Quark tradition of node shrinkimg the Pentium?
+600nm P54C in 1994->32nm in 2011 ->1.8nm in 2027?

 <img width="609" height="313" alt="17721165861004714581115164643429" src="https://github.com/user-attachments/assets/9a3f18c3-4c37-4359-86b2-4ed58cedf58b" />

 https://mstdn.jp/@nina_kali_nina@tech.lgbt/116059790816091527 2-12-2026